MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

 1. [] Navigate back to the Azure **Health Bot instance** homepage where you set the bot settings.
 This is the portal management link you copied from the Azure portal.

+    > [!NOTE] Note: If you do not have this link, open https://portal.azure.com, select Azure Health Bot under Azure services, and select the health bot your created earlier.

     ![Text Description automatically generated](./IMAGES/Lab02/L2P93.png)

 1. [] Select to expand the side navigation bar.
 Navigate to **Scenario > Manage**.